Azure-Samples/azure-python-labs/4-postgres/README.md

 ## How to run the Python examples

-1. First, we need to get the script [pg-lab.py](pg-lab.py) onto our local machine.
-You may download it manually, or `git clone` this repository and `cd` into the correct `4-postgres/` directory as follows:
+1. First, we need to get the script [pg-lab.py](pg-lab.py), as well as [data.csv](data.csv) onto our local machine.
+You may download them manually, or `git clone` this repository and `cd` into the correct `4-postgres/` directory as follows:

    ```
    git clone https://github.com/Azure-Samples/azure-python-labs.git
    cd azure-python-labs/4-postgres/
    ```

 1. Then, we need to set up the Postgres connection we're going to be using for the rest of this lab.
-The following script writes the connection string to a .config file in the current directory.
+The following script writes the connection string to a .config file in the current directory via the [writeConfig](pg-lab.py#L5) function.
 To run this, all we need to do is use the string from the previous step in the following argument:

     ```
     export SERVER_NAME='pg200700.postgres.database.azure.com'